nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

       };
     };

-Warning: Using `extendEtcHosts = true;` extends `/etc/hosts` and if you use 'nixos.org' as example domain you won't be able to visit the official 'nixos.org' webpage!
+Warning: Using `extendEtcHosts = true;` extends `/etc/hosts` and if you use 'nixos.org' as example domain you won't be able to visit the official 'nixos.org' webpage from that machine!

 ## Rebuilding to use `nixcloud.webservices`